The ARC of Support: Manager-as-Collaborator

 The Motivating Workplaces Study

+The design of the project was straightforward.
+A representative sample of 27 employees took part in a confidential 30-minute interview, with roughly half from the front office, and half from the factory-floor.
 Using a relaxed & informal approach, I asked the employees to tell me about their most motivating & demotivating experiences at work.
 This proved to be quite effective.
 Using some probing questions, I was able to obtain a lot of detail that wasn’t captured by the earlier survey.

 For me, the most interesting insights came right at the end of the interview when I asked, ‘what is one thing the company could do to really improve your experience at work’.
 To give the question extra significance, I made a point of saying that they could name ANYTHING they liked.
 This meant they could say things like more pay or annual leave, better training, greater work flexibility, gym memberships…literally anything that might make a difference.